 In 2008, the State of California Air Resources Board (CARB) put into effect new regulations, requiring reductions of air pollutants emitted from container, cruise, and refrigerated cargo ships docked (at-berth) at most California ports.
 The key requirements of the regulation include emission reductions of 50% starting in 2014, 70% starting in 2017, and 80% starting in 2020.
 Grant funding awarded to the Port requires emission reductions that are higher than those specified by CARB regulations.

-Shore power provides high voltage electrical infrastructure in the Port of Oakland Maritime area, so that ships can plug into the electric grid while docked.
+Shore power provides high voltage electrical infrastructure in the Port of Oakland Maritime area.
+This allows ships to plug in to the electric grid while docked.
 Connecting to the electric grid dramatically reduces emissions from docked vessels.
 The infrastructure generally runs from the Port's main substations to on-terminal substations and from there to the terminal wharves.
-Power is extended down to the wharves, where vaults with electrical connections will provide the interface (outlets) for ocean going vessels (plugs).
+Power is extended down to the wharves, where vaults with electrical connections provide the outlets that supply electricity to ships.

 Shore power is available at the following marine terminals/berths:

 Shore Power Rates

 The Port of Oakland adopted utility rates for shore power usage.
-These rates and charges include a rate of $267 per hour (plus applicable taxes), a maintenance rate of $31 per hour (plus applicable taxes), and an initial vessel commissioning charge of $3,600.
+These rates and charges include a usage rate of $267 per hour (plus applicable taxes), a maintenance rate of $31 per hour (plus applicable taxes), and an initial vessel commissioning charge of $3,600.
 These rates are further outlined by Port Ordinance.
 Infrastructure at Berths 60-63 is not owned or managed by the Port.
 For utility rates at these berths, please contact the terminal operator.